What is 3D Printing? | 3D Printing Software | Autodesk

 Every manufacturing process, including FFF 3D printing, has an environmental impact.
 Learn how to reduce your parts' environmental footprint.

-3D printing is a rapid prototyping (US site) process, mass customizable manufacturing process, and a technology that enables the creation of complex geometries previously not possible through other manufacturing processes.
+3D printing is a rapid prototyping (US site) process, mass customisable manufacturing process and a technology that enables the creation of complex geometries previously not possible through other manufacturing processes.
 It’s also a digital manufacturing technology that requires no tooling changes for revised parts, which means there’s no downtime between product revisions or manufacturing entirely new products.

-Autodesk offers Netfabb (US Site) as a dedicated additive manufacturing prep, analysis, and simulation tool, as well as Fusion 360, which has a dedicated additive manufacturing space, marrying design, engineering, simulation and manufacturing all together.
+Autodesk offers Netfabb as a dedicated additive manufacturing prep, analysis and simulation tool, as well as Fusion 360, which has a dedicated additive manufacturing space, marrying design, engineering, simulation and manufacturing all together.

-CAD 3D printing software allows you to conceptualize, design, and optimize your models for fitting production technologies
+CAD 3D printing software allows you to conceptualise, design and optimise your models for fitting production technologies

-Learn how to use Tinkercad to model, align and group parts, cut holes, add custom text, and specify dimensions.
+Learn how to use Tinkercad to model, align and group parts, cut holes, add customised text and specify dimensions.
 Tinkercad allows you to export and download designs for laser cutting and 3D printing to send designs to Autodesk® Fusion 360.

-Learn how to take your ideas to reality through the use of design in Fusion 360 software, and how to utilize 3D printing to manufacture your idea.
+Learn how to take your ideas to reality through the use of design in Fusion 360 software and how to utilise 3D printing to manufacture your idea.

 Get product updates and enhancements, useful Fusion 360 tips and tutorials, roadmap updates and community stories.